 111 - NODE_BLOOM service bit

-BIP: 111 source Layer: Peer Services Title: NODE_BLOOM service bit Author: Matt Corallo Peter Todd Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0111 Status: Proposed Type: Standards Track Created: 2015-08-20 License: PD Table of ContentsAbstractMotivationSpecificationDesign rationalReference ImplementationCopyrightReferences Abstract This BIP extends BIP 37, Connection Bloom filtering, by defining a service bit to allow peers to advertise that they support bloom filters explicitly.
+BIP: 111 source Layer: Peer Services Title: NODE_BLOOM service bit Authors: Matt Corallo Peter Todd Status: Deployed Type: Specification Assigned: 2015-08-20 License: PD Table of ContentsAbstractMotivationSpecificationDesign rationalReference ImplementationCopyrightReferences Abstract This BIP extends BIP 37, Connection Bloom filtering, by defining a service bit to allow peers to advertise that they support bloom filters explicitly.
 It also bumps the protocol version to allow peers to identify old nodes which allow bloom filtering of the connection despite lacking the new service bit.
 Motivation BIP 37 did not specify a service bit for the bloom filter service, thus implicitly assuming that all nodes that serve peers data support it.
-However, the connection filtering algorithm proposed in BIP 37, and implemented in several clients today, has been show...
+However, the connection filtering algorithm proposed in BIP 37, and implemented in several clients today, has been shown to provide little to no privacy[1], as well as being a large DoS risk on some nodes[2].
+Thus, allowing no...

 125 - Opt-in Full Replace-by-Fee Signaling